mdaz78/mdaz78/README.md

 ### 🚀 About Me

-I’m a **Senior Software Engineer** at **Cimpress India Pvt Ltd**, with 6+ years of experience building scalable, elegant, and user-focused web applications.
+I’m a **Senior Software Engineer** at **Cimpress India Pvt Ltd**, with around 7 years of experience building scalable, elegant, and user-focused web applications.
 I’m deeply invested in the craft of software engineering—from fast frontends to reliable backends, with a product-driven mindset.

 - 🧠 Strong in **React**, **Next.js**, **TypeScript**, **NestJS**, and **Ruby on Rails**
-- 🔭 Previously built AI productivity tools and internal platforms used by 10K+ users
+- 🔭 Previously built AI productivity tools and internal platforms used by 10k+ users
 - 🛠 Skilled at building microservices, CI/CD pipelines, and full-stack features end-to-end
 - 🎯 Passionate about clean UX, performance tuning, and delivering business impact
 - 🌱 Constantly learning and pushing beyond comfort zones